Rocco-Gossmann/htmx_jquery/README.md

 $("BUTTON").on("click", () => ... );
 ```

-which is a bit more less performance hungy maybe, but requires an execution,
+which is maybe a bit less performance hungy on click, but requires an execution
 when ever Buttons are added or removed in the DOM.